backstage/backstage/plugins/techdocs/src/reader/README.md

 The TechDocs reader is a component that fetches a remote page, runs transformers on it and renders it into a shadow dom.

 Currently there's no easy way to customize which transformers to run or add new ones.
-If that is needed you would have to fork the techdocs plugin and make your changes in that fork.
+If that is needed you would have to fork the TechDocs plugin and make your changes in that fork.

 Transformers are functions that optionally takes in parameters from the Reader.tsx component and returns a function which gets passed the DOM of the fetched page.
 A very simple transformer can look like this.